7Dany6/MLDM-2022-HW/README.md

-# MLDM-2022-homeworks
+# Machine-Learning-Algorithms
-Repository is dedicated to the HSE (Higher school of economics) course "Machine learning and data mining".
+Repository is dedicated to the Machine Learning and Data Mining techniques and their applications to the research and to learning datasets as well.